 - 10GB for $99.90

-The first three options expire within 30 days, but the more expensive pack can be saved for a whole year.
+The first three options expire within 30 days, but the more expensive data pack can be saved for a whole year.

-How does Amaysim compare to other providers?
+How does Amaysim compare to other service providers?

 Amaysim’s Unlimited plans are leading the charge for more data, unlimited credit and lower prices – an approach that has seen it become hugely popular with consumers as Australia’s ‘biggest little telco’ and a serious challenger to Vodafone, Optus and Telstra.

 Amaysim’s prepaid PAYG rates are among the cheapest you’ll find in Australia, so if a monthly contract plan isn’t for you, there are few other providers where you will find a better deal.
 However, Amaysim’s best success and reputation is built on the great value of its Unlimited monthly plans, which compare favourably against the competition.
 Let’s have a look in further detail.

 $24.90 Plan Compared